tannguyen04/generated_content/README.md

 See test [example module 1](modules/generated_content_example1) and [test example module 2](modules/generated_content_example2) for extensive examples.

 See [`generated_content.api.php`](generated_content.api.php) for API of callbacks system.

+## Difference with Devel Generate

+Devel Generate and Generated Content are two different tools for creating content in Drupal.
+Devel Generate is mainly used for generating random dummy content, users, and taxonomy terms for testing and development.
+It allows you to specify how many and what types of entities to create, but the content is random.

+On the other hand, Generated Content is for creating specific sets of content based on predefined settings.
+It is useful for ensuring the same content is produced each time, which is helpful for tasks like Visual Regression testing where consistency is key.
+Unlike Devel Generate, which is more about quick, random content, Generated Content is about having control and reproducibility for structured content setups.

+Generated Content does not provide any generators itself, but it allows you to create your own generators and provides a harness to run them.

 ## Example to generate Tags